 - Therapeutic (make sure you use therapeutic grade essential oils like the ones available through dōTERRA or Young Living.
 I personally prefer dōTERRA.
 Although you can use what you like best or have on hand.)

-Using this knowledge, I decided to try adding an essential oil toner to my skin care routine.
+Using this knowledge, I decided to try adding a natural facial toner to my skincare routine.

 My DIY Facial Toner for Sensitive Skin had to: